michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie: What happened to us?
-* Michael: The answer is fully clear when each of us looks at the situation through the eyes of the other.
+* Michael: If we resist the temptation to approach the question with Confirmation Bias will the answer become clear looking through the eyes of the other?

 ## teachering